BrianGenisio/codemash-nodebots-docs/_posts/2014-12-14-prerequisites.md

 - [Windows 64bit](http://nodejs.org/dist/v0.10.33/x64/node-v0.10.33-x64.msi)

 <a name="arduino"></a>
-## Arduino IDE (required)
+## Arduino IDE (required for Windows)
 The Arduino IDE is useful if you want to run native C code with your Arduino boards.
 In this lab, we will be using JavaScript on a host computer which communicates over serial to the Arduino.
 We've pre-loaded the required code on your board, so you don't need the Arduino IDE for much.
-It does, however, install some necessary drivers for USB to Serial.
+It does, however, install some necessary drivers for USB to Serial in Windows.
 You might want it, also, if you want to do more advanced things with your hardware.
+After you install it, run it once.

 - [OSX](http://arduino.cc/download.php?f=/arduino-1.0.6-macosx.zip)
 - [Windows](http://arduino.cc/download.php?f=/arduino-1.0.6-windows.exe)